sebogh/panache/README.md

 # panache

+## Overview

 panache adds styles to Pandoc.

-panache was very much inspired by [panzer].
-In fact, parts of it (e.g. some of the YAML-language) where shamelessly stolen from it.
+The idea of panache is similar to that of [panzer] and [Pandocomatic].
+It is yet another Pandoc wrapper, that allows to assemble Pandoc-commandline options, -metadata and -filter into styles.
+Through that, panache simplifies Pandoc calls and ensures consistency across documents.

+panache is similar to others for that cascading styles may be defined in separate YAML-files and within documents.

+panache is different for that its styles may contain variables and that documents may specify multiple styles / context dependable styles.

+## Context Dependable Styles

+Often a Markdown document is the source for different targets.
+For example a single document may be converted to HTML as part of a Wiki, a standalone version may be used locally, and a standalone and self-contained version may be send to a friend.
+At the same time, all version should be rendered using the private style (not the company one).

+To address this situation, panache allows documents to specify multiple styles, which get selected depending on a commandline option.

-panache is different from panzer in that implements a kind of "challenge response method".
-Through that, a Markdown document may specify "context-dependend" styles.
-Assume, for example, a document with the following Pandoc metadata-block:
+Assume, for example, a document with the following metadata-block:

 ```yaml
 ---